udidg/MaryHadALittleLambda/docs/index.md

 If the Fox eats another Lamb it becomes even Fatter!

+### <i class="icon-file"></i> Acknoledgement

-> **Acknoledgement:** Mary Had a Little Lambda is a sample project to demonstrate lambda features using JavaFX and the very finest retro 8-bit graphics.
+> Mary Had a Little Lambda is a sample project to demonstrate lambda features using JavaFX and the very finest retro 8-bit graphics.
 The game was developed by steveonjava.
 The original game can be found [<i class="icon-upload"></i> here](https://github.com/steveonjava/MaryHadALittleLambda)